17 units of competency are required to complete this aged care certificate.

 Specific job roles and titles vary across different industry sectors, however, possible job titles relevant to this qualification include:

-The anticipated time to complete the course is up to 18 months through online learning and classroom workshops.
+The anticipated time to complete the course is up to 18 months through self-paced learning and classroom workshops.

 Daisy Learning will work with you or your organisation to meet your learning and development goals, by providing tailored, flexible solutions.